MIhnatco/The-Data-structures-and-Algorithms-in-JavaScript/README.md

 ```

 Each folder contains:
-* data-structures/: Contains code implementation of various data structures
+* Data structures/: Contains code implementation of various data structures
-* algorithms/: Contains sorting, searching, and other algorithm implementations
+* Algorithms/: Contains sorting, searching, and other algorithm implementations
-* tests/: Unit test files for the implementations using libraries like Jest
+* Tests/: Unit test files for the implementations using libraries like Jest

 ## How to Use
 1. Clone the repository